 Elements of Relationship: Calo’s Developmental Trauma Treatment Model

-Due to their developmental trauma, the teens Calo works with have some core beliefs about themselves and the world they live in.
+Due to experiences of overwhelming stress (developmental trauma), the teens Calo works with have some core beliefs about themselves and the world they live in.
 At their core, they believe the world is an unsafe place.
 They typically experience themselves as alone, inadequate, and socially clueless.

 Because of developmental trauma, the teens we work with have not developed secure attachments and that has affected their core beliefs about the world and themselves.
-For example, many of our students don’t believe the world is a safe place, so they approach the world like the Lone Ranger.
+For example, many of our students don’t experience the world is a safe place, so they approach the world like the Lone Ranger.
 They rely only on themselves and shun relationships.
-They also believe they are bad, and that’s why they’ve been abused, abandoned or neglected.
-Within the context of school, they explain their school failure simply with, I’m stupid.
+They also believe they are bad, and that’s why they’ve been abandoned, neglected, or abused.
+These beliefs produce shame and within the context of school, they explain their school difficulties simply with, I’m stupid.

 Calo’s remedy to this belief system and the painful situations that arise from it is relationship.
-Because the developmental trauma these children suffered was created in an absence of relationship, it can only be healed in relationship.
+Because the developmental trauma these children suffered was created in an absence of secure relationships, it can only be healed in secure relationships.
 At Calo, we summarize our relationally-based treatment model as CASA, which stands for Commitment, Acceptance, Security, Attunement.
 The ultimate goal of the model is Joy, experienced through co-regulation.

 Joy comes from experiencing acceptance, security, and attunement in a committed home (CASA).

 We begin with Commitment on the caregivers part.
 For us, that is the parent, guardian, or primary attachment figure which commits to sending their child to us and commits to working with us in the goal of reuniting at treatments end.
 It begins also with our commitment as caregivers to treat the child, to go the distance, as we say here.